Circle Kei Motors logoCIRCLE KEI MOTORS

 Kei Truck

-The island workhorse.
-Small footprint, huge attitude.
+The small-business workhorse.
+Small footprint, real capability.

 Seats